 After taking up the post of Organist and Choirmaster at Solihull School in 1984 he studied with Thomas Trotter and added to his previous achievements by becoming a prize-winner in the 1986 Llandudno Organ Competition as well as a semi-finalist in the 1987 RCO Performer of the Year.
 In May the following year he was awarded the John Brook Memorial Prize in the Royal College of Organists’ Choirmaster’s Diploma examination.

-During his 26 years as Organist and Choirmaster at Solihull School, Peter directed the Chapel Choir in its first live BBC broadcast, produced three recordings with Priory and Regent Records and took the choir to sing at some of Britain’s major cathedrals, including Canterbury and Gloucester Cathedrals.
+During his 26 years as Organist and Choirmaster at Solihull School, Peter directed the Chapel Choir in its first live BBC broadcast, produced three recordings with Priory and Regent Records and took the choir to sing at some of Britain’s major cathedrals, most notably Canterbury Cathedral.
 In addition to this, Peter coached the treble choristers in a number of operatic projects, including two rare performances of Britten’s Church Parables at Symphony Hall and the BBC Proms, as well as Puccini’s Tosca and Turandot at the Royal Albert Hall.